As with every unique culture, each has its own indigenous language. This is ours:

 In 2002, with the purchase of the property at the corner of St. Charles and Napoleon Avenues, Sacred Heart returned to its early history in the French Quarter and dedicated its new campus as the Mater Admirabilis campus.
 Beginning in 2005, the school refers to its St. Charles Avenue campus (Middle and Upper Schools) as the Rosary Campus.
 The new campus at the corner of St. Charles and Napoleon Avenues (Preschool, Lower School and Bob and Jeri Nims Fine Arts Center) is referred to as the Mater Campus.

-Academics (also known as ACD) is an internal name that refers to our Upper School Division.
+Academics (also known as ACD) is an internal name that refers to our Upper School Division, used for awards and on Prize Day.
 1st Academics = 9th Grade.
 2nd Academics = 10th Grade.
 3rd Academics = 11th Grade.
 4th Academics = 12th Grade.

 Academy of the Sacred Heart Faculty Infant Nursery – a day care service available for the faculty and staff of Sacred Heart.
 Their babies (from 6 weeks to 3 years) are cared for by a qualified staff during the school hours.